delfin378/freemarket_sample_61b/README.md

 |birthday|date|null: false|

 ### Association
-- has_many :items, dependent: :destroy
+- has_many :products, dependent: :destroy
 - has_many :comments, dependent: :destroy
 - has_many :cards, dependent: :destroy
 - has_one :address, dependent: :destroy